Benefits of Lawn Aeration

 After aeration, your lawn will also change your oil and clean your gutters.

 Okay, not those last two, but isn't everything else regular aeration can do to make your lawn more healthy enough?
 Over time, the effects of aerating are cumulative.
-If you're not aerating at least yearly in spring or fall (twice yearly, in spring and fall, is even better), you should to save water, use less fertilizer and chemicals, reduce weeds and improve overall soil health for a beautiful lawn.
+If you're not aerating at least yearly (in late spring/early summer for warm season grasses, or late summer/fall for cool season grasses), you should.
+It saves water, can reduce the amount of fertilizer and chemicals needed, reduces weeds and improves overall soil health for a beautiful lawn.